2021 inspiring travel adventures we can’t wait to take

 To take a walk on the wild side

 2021 is the 125th anniversary of the discovery of gold in the Yukon’s Bonanza Creek, which spawned the famous Klondike goldrush.
 For the ultimate immersion into the North American wilderness, take a 2-week self-drive holiday combining Canada’s Yukon province with USA’s Last Frontier state, Alaska.
 Explore huge and spectacular wilderness areas offering plenty of outdoor adventure opportunities and pure air to breath.
 Drive the incredibly scenic Top of the World Highway, encounter marine wildlife in the Kenai Fjords, and marvel at North America’s highest peak, Denali.

 In addition, travel during August and enjoy the numerous events being planned to celebrate the anniversary.

 Head to the Faroe Islands…

-Kalsoy Island in The Faroes takes a starring role in the much anticipated James Bond film ‘No Time To Die’ now due to be released in spring 2021.
+Kalsoy Island in The Faroes takes a starring role in the much anticipated James Bond film ‘No Time To Die’ now due to be released in November 2021.
 The island in the northern part of the archipelago is renowned for its untouched nature, sheer cliffs, dramatic mountains and winding roads.
 Bond fanatics looking to travel in 007s footsteps can take a self-drive to explore Kalsoy and the Faroes other islands at leisure.
 Uncover Viking history in Tórshavn, visit the ancient turf-roofed farmhouse at Kirkjubour and trek some truly scenic hiking trails.